José Enrique Angulo

-José Enrique Angulo Caicedo (born 3 February 1995) is an Ecuadorian footballer who last played as a forward for Manta on loan from Liga MX team Tijuana.
+José Enrique Angulo Caicedo (born 3 February 1995) is an Ecuadorian footballer who plays as a forward for Emelec.

 Club career

 Independiente del Valle

-Angulo was born in San Lorenzo, Esmeraldas, and joined Independiente del Valle's youth setup in 2011, after starting it out at CS Norte América.
-On 4 September 2015 he made his professional debut, coming on as a late substitute for Bryan Cabezas in a 2–3 away loss against LDU Loja.
+Angulo was born in San Lorenzo, Esmeraldas, and joined Independiente del Valle's youth setup in 2011, after starting it out at C.S.
+Norte América.
+On 4 September 2015, he made his professional debut, coming on as a late substitute for Bryan Cabezas in a 2–3 away loss against L.D.U.
+Loja.

 Angulo scored his first goals as a professional on 2 October 2015, netting a brace in a 3–1 win at CD River Ecuador.
-On 6 November, he scored a hat-trick in a 4–1 home routing of Mushuc Runa SC; he finished the campaign with an impressive rate of 11 goals in only 14 appearances.
+On 6 November, he scored a hat-trick in a 4–1 home routing of Mushuc Runa S.C.; he finished the campaign with an impressive rate of 11 goals in only 14 appearances.

-Angulo was an starter during the club's 2016 Copa Libertadores run, scoring six goals in sixteen appearances as his side finished runner-up.

 Granada

 On 10 August 2016, Angulo signed a five-year contract with La Liga side Granada CF. On 25 August 2016, just 15 days after signing for the club, he was suspended after testing positive for cocaine.